vishalmishraa/algoearth/README.md

 7. Kubernetes : Kubernetes is used to deploy the services.
 It manages the containers and ensures that the services are running and available.

+## Deployment Configuration

+The project aims to deploy and scale the services like web app , judge0 workers , sweeper and boilerplate-generator on Kubernetes cluster.
+The deployment is automated using Github actions .

+### Key Objectives

+1. *CI/CD Pipeline*: Automate build, docker push ,  and deployment with Github Actions.
+2. *Kubernetes Deployment*: Use Kubernetes for scalable container orchestration.
+3. *Monitoring*: Setup New-Relic for monitoring the services on entire Kubernetes cluster.

+### Tools

+- *Digital Ocean*: Infrastructure management.
+- *Gihub Actions*: CI/CD automation.
+- *Kubernetes (K8s)*: Container orchestration.
+- *New Relic*: Metrics collection and visualization.

+### Deployment Architecture

+- *Web App*: Port 3000.
+- *Compiler*: Port 2358.
+- *Monitoring*: Using New Relic Monitoring service.
+- *Database*: Postgres Database.
+Port 5432.
+- *Cache*: Redis Cache.
+Port 6379.
+- *Extras*: Judge0 workers with Autoscaling , Problem Testcases mounted to Judge0 workers and Web App simultaneously.

+This setup ensures a robust, scalable, and efficient deployment of the algoearth services.

+The deployment process is automated using Docker , Kubernetes and Github Actions.
+Below are the detailed steps and configurations required for each part of the process.

 # Deploy Judge0 on Kubernetes (Recommended: DigitalOcean's K8s)